gpulido/msfundscrap/README.md

 (check the src [README](src/README.md) for detail instructions of usage.)

-The folder `test_pages` contains some morning star pre-downloaded funds files so they can be used to test the retrieval of data to avoid hitting the ms web more than necesary
+The folder `test_pages` contains some morning star pre-downloaded funds files so they can be used to test the parsing of data to avoid hitting the ms web more than necesary.

 ## dataset